ClassicalMoser/eslint-plugin-import-boundaries/README.md

 **Note: This is a beta release developed for a personal project.
 It is not yet stable and may have breaking changes.**

-An ESLint rule that enforces architectural boundaries using deterministic import path rules.
+An opinionated ESLint rule that enforces architectural boundaries using deterministic import path rules.
 This rule determines when to use alias vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.

 ## Features

 - **Deterministic**: One correct path for every import
 - **Explicit Exports**: Ensures every directory is explicit about what it exports (via barrel files)
 - **Readable Paths**: Resolves to logical, readable filepaths (no `../../../../../../` chains)
-- **Architectural Boundaries**: Enforce clean architecture, hexagonal architecture, or any non-nested boundary pattern (nested boundaries planned but not ready)
+- **Architectural Boundaries**: Enforce clean architecture, hexagonal architecture, or any non-nested boundary pattern (nested boundaries planned but not yet implemented)
 - **Auto-fixable**: Most violations are automatically fixable
 - **Zero I/O**: Pure path math and AST analysis - fast even on large codebases
 - **Type-aware**: Different rules for type-only imports vs value imports